Marketing Strategy: What It Is and How to Create One

 Promotion: How the product is marketed to the target audience

-The exact way that a marketer defines the four Ps for their marketing efforts will depend on the growth strategy they are using and the political and economic outlook of their market.
+How a marketer defines the four Ps for their marketing efforts will depend on their growth strategy and their market’s political and economic outlook.

 Let’s take a closer look at each strategy from Ansoff’s matrix.

 Market penetration is a growth strategy involving selling existing products to existing markets.
 It is considered the least risky of all the strategies in Ansoff’s matrix.
-The strategy is typically considered most beneficial if the market is either growing, or the marketer alters its promotional efforts through existing marketing channels.
+The strategy is typically considered most beneficial if the market either grows or the marketer alters its promotional efforts through existing marketing channels [2].

-An example of a market penetration strategy can be found in Ariel’s #ShareTheLoad.

-Ariel challenged stereotypes of women’s work with an ad that featured a dad recognising his daughter's skills and promise, and her lack of time due to her lists of tasks and home life responsibilities.
-As a result, he takes on her laundry duties to ‘lighten the load’ [3].
+In the early 2000s, McDonald's faced flagging sales and plummeting stock prices.
+Rather than creating a new product (product development strategy), McDonald's focused on attracting existing customers in an existing market with a catchy ad campaign.
+The result was its wildly successful “I’m Lovin’ it” campaign, which featured a catchy new jingle sung by Justin Timberlake [3].

 A product development strategy involves the development of a new product for an already existing market.
 Typically, it is considered riskier than a market penetration strategy because it requires the creation of a totally new product.
-In order to be successful, product development strategies typically require innovation and further research into the existing market, including the profiles and needs of the target audience.
+To be successful, product development strategies typically require innovation and further research into the existing market, including the profiles and needs of the target audience [2].

 An example of a successful (and surprisingly interesting) product development strategy can be seen in the Uni Kuru Toga mechanical pencil.

-As odd as it may seem, in the mechanical pencil world, the Uni Kuru Toga is something of a star.
-“Writing with the Kuru Toga for the first time was an illuminating experience,” said Steven Poole in his article published in The Guardian Books blog section [4].
-Wired, meanwhile, called it “the ultimate geek tool” [5].
+As odd as it may seem, the Uni Kuru Toga is something of a star in the mechanical pencil world. “[T]he Uni Kuru Toga is the best mechanical pencil for everyday writing,” opined the New York Times’s Wirecutter in a 2018 article [5].
+Wired, meanwhile, called it “the ultimate geek tool” [6].

 What makes the pencil so unique?
 A specially designed internal gear mechanism that rotates the lead so it stays sharp as you write and diamond-infused lead that doesn’t easily break under pressure.
 In effect, as a 2009 commercial for the pencil demonstrated, it was meant for people concerned with even handwriting and durable lead [7].

-While the market for mechanical pencils was already well-established, the Uni Kuru Toga was able to find success through a product development strategy that offered consumers something new and useful.
+While the market for mechanical pencils was already well-established, the Uni Kuru Toga found success through a product development strategy that offered consumers something new and useful.

-A market development strategy takes an existing product into new markets.
-Much like a product development strategy, a market development strategy is considered riskier than a market penetration strategy because it involves introducing a familiar product into an unfamiliar marketplace.
-While the product remains the same, the new place it is sold possibly requires new pricing and promotional efforts.

-An example of a market development strategy is when Microsoft introduced its Hololens technology to an additional 29 markets in Europe in November of 2017 [7].
-The augmented reality headset provides a unique user experience that allows professionals to work in a “mixed reality” environment.
-To promote their efforts, Microsoft released a YouTube video showcasing the unique use cases of the product in the workplace, such as through interactive employee training programmes in industrial environments [8].

 A diversification strategy involves the development of a new product for a new market.
-The novelty required in a diversification strategy means that it is also the riskiest of the Ansoff matrix’s four strategies.
-Diversification strategies require full attention on all of the four Ps—product, price, place, and promotion—but the biggest risks can also lead to the biggest rewards.
+The novelty required of a diversification strategy means that it is also the riskiest of the Ansoff matrix’s four strategies.
+Diversification strategies require full attention on all four Ps – product, price, place, and promotion—but the biggest risks can also lead to the biggest rewards [2].

-An example of a diversification strategy is when Apple introduced the first iPhone in June 2007 at the MacWorld Expo, with an Indian release in August 2008.
-At the time, Apple was new to the mobile phone market, but they innovated in the space by adding a music player and web browser to their new touchscreen phone [9].
+An example of a diversification strategy is when Apple introduced the first iPhone on June 9, 2007, at the MacWorld Expo.
+At the time, Apple was new to the mobile phone market, but it innovated by adding a music player and web browser to its new touchscreen phone [10].

 It worked.
-As of June 2022, there were an estimated 1.8 billion active iPhone users worldwide [10].
+As of June 2022, there were an estimated 1.8 billion active iPhone users [11].

 A marketing strategy can set you up for marketing success.
-As you are creating your own marketing strategy, consider the following steps to help guide your process:
+As you create your own marketing strategy, consider the following steps to help guide your process.

-The first step in creating an effective marketing strategy is clarifying your overall business objectives and marketing goals.
-In other words: what is the end outcome you are trying to achieve with your market growth strategy?
+The first step in creating an effective marketing strategy is clarifying your business objectives and goals.
+In other words, what is the end outcome you are trying to achieve with your market growth strategy?

-The answer to this question will inevitably depend on your particular place in the market and how comfortable you are with different risk levels.
+The answer to this question will inevitably depend on your particular place in the market and your comfortability with different risk levels.

 Some examples of business and marketing goals include:

-Ultimately, whatever you decide are your objectives, the purpose is simply to take time out and consider what you want to actually achieve by expanding your marketing efforts.
-These overarching goals will guide you as you continue to develop your marketing strategy.
+Whatever you ultimately decide are your objectives, though, the purpose is simply to take time out and consider what you want to accomplish by expanding your marketing efforts.
+These overarching goals will guide you as you further develop your marketing strategy.

 Strategic marketing requires a comprehensive understanding of the marketplace, its economic and political context, and your place in it.
 So, market research is a must.